Virtual Workshops and Webinars

 TOPICS: The topics for each workshop are defined by the Webinar Subcommittee.
 The current pool of topics is taken from the SZNet project proposal and address the cross-cutting themes of the SZ4D Implementation Plan since these subjects intrinsically require broad thinking both disciplinarily and globally.
 Community feedback and suggestions are welcome.
 If you would like to suggest a workshop topic or speaker, please use the suggestion box below.
 To peruse the existing list of potential workshop topics, please browse the table below.

-Day 1-3: Keynote Talks.
-Two talks will be scheduled each day (45 minute talk, 15 minute Q&A).
+Keynote Talks.
+Longer form presentations (45 minute talk, 15 minute Q&A) to give in depth information on a topic of interest to the scientific community.
 Talks will be recorded and posted on the SZ4D Youtube Channel for asynchronous viewing.

 WHO CAN JOIN: Open to both US and non-US scientists at any career stage interested in the topics and themes of the virtual workshops.